sungaila/InlineTest/README.md

 ## Restrictions
 1. The same Attribute rules apply here.
 Your parameters have to be either
     - a constant value
-    - a `System.Type`
+    - a `System.Type` (defined at compile-time)
     - a single-dimensional array of the above
-2. The annotated method must be `static` or the declaring class must have a parameterless constructor.
+2. The method must not have more than 15 parameters.
-3. The annotated method must not have more than 16 parameters.
+3. The method must be defined inside a `class` or `struct`.
+4. For classes without a parameterless constructor the method must be `static`.